 The MSPglobal Initiative is developing mapping exercises to characterize current conditions and develop potential scenarios in two transboundary areas: the Southeast Pacific and the West Mediterranean.
-On 21 October 2020, the project organized an event in Spanish to present publicly these results for the first time.
+Two meetings with the MSPglobal National Focal Points of both regions (21 October and 18 November 2020) provided an opportunity to present publicly these results for the first time.

-She concluded with two key messages: i) not all conflicts and synergies are related to spatial use, some being a matter of management; and ii) transboundary issues are not about the use of the same exact space but rather how national decisions about maritime activities on one side of the border can affect the other side of the border, as well as the good environmental status of the whole Gulf of Guayaquil.
+She concluded with two key messages applicable to both pilots: i) not all conflicts and synergies are related to spatial use, some being a matter of management; and ii) transboundary issues are not about the use of the space itself but rather how national decisions about maritime activities on one side of the border can affect the other side of the border, as well as the good environmental status.

 Cristina Cervera Núñez, Firdaous and Michele shared the three future scenarios for 2030 developed by the Intergovernmental Oceanographic Commission of UNESCO, to be used to prepare regional recommendations for the adoption of a roadmap on Marine Spatial Planning (MSP) in each pilot project: